A-Fromell-ITxPT/SpecTest/apc/APC-II_Draft.md

 with each of the entrance IDs.
 The APC Aggregator needs to account for this, and handle both possibilities.

-> ***SPEC QUESTION:*** This concept seemed great on paper.
-But thinking
-> about the implementation it may be surprisingly complex to handle that
-> there could be one or two sensors without knowing which is the case.
-> Should we add to EntranceRef if the Entrance have a Entrance Sensor or
-> not?

 ### 4.3.2.
 Multiple sensors for one Entrance

 In some cases there may be multiple independent sensors for one